 Project volunteers collect and transcribe interviews for posting on this site.
 We also sponsor a highly successful lecture series exploring our city's history.
 We urge you too to get involved in this exciting effort, sponsored by the Capitol Hill Community Foundation.

-The Overbeck Project acknowledges that we'll never be able to interview all potential candidates ourselves, so we'd like to incorporate other pertinent interviews into our collection, including links to material already available elsewhere on the Internet.
+The Overbeck Project realizes we'll never be able to interview all potential candidates, so we're delighted to incorporate other pertinent interviews into our collection; links to material already available elsewhere on the Internet are of particular interest.
 Readers are encouraged to send us suggestions.

 |^ Back to Top ^|

 The Ruth Ann Overbeck Capitol Hill History Project, Washington, D.C.